CPS1 Key Concepts

 - External dependencies like databases, caches, or message brokers.

-- CPS1 supports popular services (e.g., MongoDB, PostgreSQL) and integrates cloud infrastructure via Terraform.
+- CPS1 supports popular resources (e.g., MongoDB, PostgreSQL) and integrates cloud infrastructure via Terraform.

-- Resource Components are isolated for development within Workspaces.
+- Resources are isolated for development within Workspaces.

 -